 I just macerated the strawberries with a few tablespoons of sugar in the fridge overnight, whizzed them with their juices and the rest of the sugar in a food processor and left the mixture in the fridge again until the sugar had dissolved and the puree was well chilled, adding the lemon juice just before it all went into the ice cream machine.

-This fitted into my schedule but if you’re in a hurry, dissolve the sugar with a little boiling water first, then whizz everything together and chill in the fridge.
+This fitted into my schedule but if you’re in a hurry, dissolve the sugar with a little boiling water first, allow it to cool, then whizz everything together and chill in the fridge.

 If you don’t have an ice cream maker, follow this method from the useful and informative Ices: The Definitive Guide by Caroline Liddell and Robin Weir …